viktordimitrov89/Sample-BI-Project/README.md

 ## 📌 Project Overview

-This project simulates a real-world BI analyst workflow at a fintech company similar to **Payhawk** — a corporate spend management platform.
+This project simulates a real-world BI analyst workflow at a fintech company — a corporate spend management platform.
 The goal is to answer key business questions around company spending, budget compliance, employee expense behaviour, and transaction failures using **SQL** for data preparation and **Tableau** for visual analytics.

 All data is **synthetically generated** and does not represent any real individuals or companies.